 For research and statistical purposes.
 Data released for research and statistical purposes will not include Personally Identifying Information.

 For academic research conducted by an individual or institution that has a formal relationship with the HMIS Lead Agency.
 The research must be conducted by an individual employed by or affiliated with the organization or institution.
-All research projects must be conducted under a written research agreement approved in writing by the designated Agency Administrator or Executive Director.
+All research projects must be conducted under a written research agreement approved in writing by the Designated Agency HMIS Contacts or Executive Director.
 The written research agreement must:

 Establish the rules and limitations for processing personal information and providing security for personal information in the course of the research.